Digital Energy Communities for Sustainable and Resilient Energy Habits in Housing Associations

 The project aims to:

-• Reduce energy use in selected areas by up to 20%
+• reduce energy use in selected areas by up to 20%

-• Increase knowledge and engagement around energy issues in housing associations
+• increase knowledge and engagement around energy issues in housing associations

 Project period